abpframework/abp/docs/en/Startup-Templates/Application-Single-Layer.md

 ABP's [Application Startup Template](Application.md) provides a well-organized and layered solution to create maintainable business applications based on the [Domain Driven Design](../Domain-Driven-Design.md) (DDD) practises.
 However, some developers find this template little bit complex (or unneccessary) for simple and short-time applications.

 In that point, for such applications a single-layered application template is created.
-Time template has the same functionality, features and modules on runtime with the [Application Startup Template](Application.md) but the development model is minimal and everything is in the single project (`.csproj`).
+This template has the same functionality, features and modules on runtime with the [Application Startup Template](Application.md) and ABP modules are already installed but the development model is minimal and everything is in the single project (`.csproj`).

 ## How to Start with?